-The projected health care savings and public health benefits are conservative because they do not include the impact on youth who will not start to smoke as a result of this policy.
-Preventing Minnesota's kids from becoming addicted smokers would secure additional millions of dollars in future health care cost savings.
+The projected health care savings and public health benefits are conservative because they do not include the impact on youth who will not start to smoke as a result of these policies.
+Preventing Michigan kids from becoming addicted smokers would secure additional millions of dollars in future health care cost savings.

-Public Health and Economic Burden of Tobacco Use in Minnesota
+Public Health and Economic Burden of Tobacco Use in Michigan

-Tobacco use remains the leading cause of preventable death in the United States, killing more than 480,000 Americans each year, including 5,900 adults in Minnesota.
-Each year, 7,500 Minnesota kids try their first cigarette; and another 660 additional kids become new regular, daily smokers.
-Youth e-cigarette use remains a serious public health problem nationally as well as in Minnesota, where youth e-cigarette use has surpassed cigarette smoking.
+Tobacco use remains the leading cause of preventable death in the United States, killing more than 480,000 Americans each year, including 16,200 adults in Michigan.
+Each year, 15,700 Michigan kids try their first cigarette; and another 1,380 additional kids become new regular, daily smokers.
+Youth e-cigarette use remains a serious public health problem nationally as well as in Michigan, where youth e-cigarette use has surpassed cigarette smoking.
 Flavors, including menthol, play a key role in youth use of tobacco products.
 Tobacco use is known to cause cancer, heart disease and respiratory diseases, among other serious health problems.